-For some patients, their journey to a complete smile using dental implants can be complicated by a condition that they have developed due to their missing teeth.
+For some patients, their journey to a complete smile with dental implants can be complicated by a condition that they’ve developed due to their missing teeth.
 Most commonly, patients are held back from implants due to jawbone deterioration or gum recession.
-Fortunately, we can reverse the damage done by these conditions using supplemental procedures, which will allow the patient to move forward with their dental implant treatment.
-We invite you to read on to learn more about supplemental procedures and the conditions that require their usage.
+Fortunately, we can reverse the damage done by these conditions using supplemental procedures.

 Soft Tissue Augmentation

 Soft tissue augmentation is very similar to bone grafting, except it treats your gums instead of your jawbone.
 Dr. Kovacevic will take healthy gum tissue from a donor and graft it to the receded areas of your gums.
 As your gums heal over time, they’ll absorb the new tissue to restore your oral health and prepare you for receiving dental implants.

 This supplemental procedure can not only make you a better candidate for dental implants, but also it can help reverse the effects of gum recession caused by periodontal disease.
 Dr. Kovacevic can outline the benefits of soft tissue augmentation during your initial consultation at our Greensburg office.